 An effective tirtha is necessary if one hopes to encounter God.
 Tirtha (Sanskrit तीर्थ) means “crossing place, ford”, and refers to any place, text or person that is holy.
 Tirtha is a holy junction between worlds that touch and yet are different from each other.
-The word also appears in ancient and medieval sanskrit texts to refer to a holy person, or a holy text that can spur transition from one state of existence to another.
+In the Vedic texts, Tirtha (or Kshetra, Gopitha, or Mahalaya) refers to a holy person, or holy text, that can spur transition from one state of existence to another.

-We undergo tirtha-yatras for their potential to rejuvenate & purify our inner selves, and because there is spiritual merit in travel, a theme affirmed in the Vedic texts.
-They assert that tirtha-yatra (journey to a holy place) is a way for us to redeem sins.
-This journey can range from an inner meditation journey to physically traveling to famed temples or bathing in rivers such as the Ganges, probably the most important tirtha site.
-Water is the most sacred symbol in Indian tradition, and water from the Ganges is especially so.
+We undergo tirtha-yatras to rejuvenate & purify our inner selves, and because there is spiritual merit in travel, a theme affirmed in the Vedic texts.
+They assert that tirtha-yatra can redeem sins.
+Tirtha-yatras can range from inner meditation journeys to physically traveling to famed temples or bathing in rivers like the Ganges, probably the most important tirtha site.
+Water is the most sacred symbol in Indian tradition, with water from the Ganges especially so.
 The goddess of the Ganges River is revered as Ganga Mata.

 Ganges Water as Tirtha

 The Ganges is sacred along its entire length.
-The daily rituals, myths, practises of worship, and belief in the power of the goddess Ganga and her waters are all central to bhakti even today.
-Ganges water is especially used in death rituals.
-Ganges is thus the tirtha between the world of the living and dead.
-Ganges is said to be flowing in three worlds: heaven, earth, and netherworlds, refered to as triloka-patha-gamini.
-Thus it is at the tristhali (“three places”) of the Ganges where the rites of sraddha for the dead and visarjana of the ashes are performed the most.
-Many want their ashes to be put in the Ganges River after death.
+The daily rituals, myths, worship practices, and belief in the power of the goddess Ganga and her living waters are all central to bhakti even today.
+Many death rituals require Ganges water.
+The Ganges is thus the tirtha between the living and the dead.
+Ganges is said to flow in three worlds: heaven, earth, and netherworlds, referred to as triloka-patha-gamini.
+Thus it is at the tristhali (“three places”) of the Ganges where sraddha and visarjana are usually performed.
+Many want their ashes put in the Ganges River.

 The Mythology of Ganges

-Siva, also known as Gangadhara or “Bearer of the Ganges”, is said to be the companion of Ganga.
-Siva’s role in the descent of Ganga is widely told in Vedic texts.
+Siva, Gangadhara or “Bearer of the Ganges”, is said to be the companion of Ganga.
+Vedic texts tell of Siva’s role in the descent of Ganga.
 When Ganga descended to earth, Siva promised to catch her on his head so the fall wouldn’t shatter the earth.
 When Ganga fell on Siva’s head, Siva’s hair broke her fall and broke Ganga into seven streams, each flowing to a different part of India.
-Therefore, if one cannot make the yatra to Ganges River, a yatra can be made to these other sacred streams that are believed to possess the same power as Ganga itself: Yamuna, Godavari, Sarasvati, Narmada, Sindhu, and Kaveri.
+Therefore, if one cannot make the yatra to Ganges River, a yatra can be made to these other sacred streams that are believed to possess the same purity as Ganga: Yamuna, Godavari, Sarasvati, Narmada, Sindhu, and Kaveri.

-The descent of Ganga is considered to be continuous; each wave of Ganga touches Siva’s head before touching the earth.
+Ganga’s descent is considered to be continuous; each wave of Ganga touches Siva’s head before touching the earth.
 Ganga is the liquid form of Siva’s sakti, or energy.
 Being a liquid sakti, Ganga is God’s incarnation, God’s divine descent, freely flowing for all.
-After the descent of Ganga, Ganga became the vehicle for Siva, being depicted to be on top of her vahana (vehicle) crocodile (makara) while Ganga holds a kumbha in her hands (vase of plenty).
+After her descent, Ganga became the vehicle for Siva, being depicted to be on top of her vahana (vehicle) crocodile (makara) while holding a kumbha in her hands (vase of plenty).

-To celebrate these mythologies every year there is a festival dedicated to Ganga, called Ganga Dasahara.
+Every year a festival, Ganga Dasahara, dedicated to Ganga celebrates these mythologies.
 The festival runs for ten days in May and June, concluding on the tenth day of the month Jyeshtha.
 On this day, Ganga’s descent (avatarana) from heaven to earth is celebrated.
-A quick dip in the waters of Ganga or the other sacred streams on that day is thought to get rid of ten sins (dasahara) or ten lifetimes of sins.
+A quick dip on that day in the waters of Ganga or the other sacred streams is thought to get rid of ten sins (dasahara) or ten lifetimes of sins.

 Jesus used these very same concepts to describe himself.
 He declared he was ‘living water’ giving ‘eternal life’ to a woman trapped in sin and desires.
-In effect he was saying that he was a tirtha and the most important tirtha-yatra we can perform is coming to him.
+In effect, he was saying that he was a tirtha and the most important tirtha-yatra we can perform is coming to him.
 This woman found that all her sins, not just ten, were purified once for all.
-If you travel far to get Ganga water for its purifying power, then the ‘Living water’ offered by Jesus should be understood.
-You do not have to undergo physical travel for this water, but as the woman discovered, you will have to undergo a journey of self-realization of your situation before his water can purify you.
+If you travel far to get Ganga water for its purifying power, then understand ‘Living water’ offered by Jesus.
+You do not have to undergo physical travel for this water, but as the woman discovered, you will have to undergo a journey of self-realization in inner suddhata before his water can purify you.

 Jesus Talks With a Samaritan Woman